 Florence is 95.
 She’s partially sighted, an RAF veteran, and used to be a keen tennis player.
 She also has a 27-year-old housemate called Alexandra.
 When Florence’s husband died she said she “desperately needed company”.
 She was one of nine million adults in the UK who say they are often, or always, lonely.
 By chance, […]

 Dementia DiagnosisThe Facts About… Dementia Diagnosis In the UK it is estimated that 800,000 individuals are living with dementia, yet fewer than 50% of that number are ever formally diagnosed.
-Beliefs that dementia is part of normal ageing and that nothing can be done are believed to all contribute to the low diagnosis rate.
+Belief that dementia is part of normal ageing and that nothing can be done contribute to the low diagnosis rate.
 The Department of […]

 We often hear about older people suffering from urinary tract infections [UTIs] and the serious effects these can have on their mental as well as physical health.
 We thought it would be helpful to put together some information about this painful and distressing issue.